 Juana Tobar Ortega fled from Guatemala in 1992 after receiving threats from armed combatants to seek asylum in the U.S. She is a mother of four who reported to ICE for required check-ins until she was ordered to leave the country.
 She went into sanctuary at St. Barnabas Episcopal Church in Greensboro in May 2017.
 Keep Juana with family and sign her petition.
 For more information and ways to support, click here.

 José Chicas, fleeing El Salvador during its civil war, came to the U.S. to seek asylum in the 1980s.
-He struggled with alcoholism in the 90s until he was called on to become a pastor and reconciled with his wife.
+He has been an integral part of the local community, pastoring the Iglesia Evangélica Jesús el Pan de Vida in Raleigh, NC and working as a custodian at a local church.
 He has served his community for over two decades now.
 José went into sanctuary at the School for Conversion in June 2017.
 Help Pastor José stay with his family, his community, and his congregation.
 Sign his petition here.
 For more information and ways to support, click here.

 Eliseo Jimenez went into sanctuary in October 2017 at Umstead Park United Church of Christ in Raleigh.
 He fled from Mexico at age 17 and has lived here and started a family.
 He has four U.S.-citizen children.
 After he was deported in 2007, he risked returning so that he could support his family.
 Help Eliseo by volunteering here.
 For more information, click here.

 Rosa del Carmen Ortez Cruz, mother of four children, fled Honduras from extreme domestic violence and came to the U.S. in 2002 in fear of her life.
 She cannot return to Honduras because her abuser has threatened her life.
 She entered sanctuary in April 2018 at Church of Reconciliation (Chapel Hill Mennonite Fellowship).
 Sign her petition here.
 To support Rosa, click here.